BBC Television Newsroom, White City, London, United Kingdom:

 More to follow.
 Ends.

-The road was eerily empty of vehicles but an endless procession of people trudged along it like a disorganized rabble, peeling off hurriedly to either side as they heard our approach.
+The road was eerily empty of vehicles but an endless procession of people trudged along it.
 Pack donkeys trudged along with them.
+The disorganized rabble parted as we approached, mothers grabbing their tired children and pulling them hurriedly to the side as they heard the racket of the old panting bus.
 Simple stands stood haphazardly just off the blacktop, each selling an identical array of fruit protected from the flies by a lazy whisk of horsehair.
-Occasionally we would pass a heavy wooden cart pulled by ponderous white oxen, grossly overladen and swaying from side to side as it lumbered along.
-We suddenly became aware that what little traffic there was had stopped completely.
+Occasionally we would pass a heavy wooden cart pulled by white oxen, grossly overladen and swaying from side to side as it lumbered along.
+Then we became aware that what little traffic there was had stopped completely.
 It was dusk on the second day out of New Delhi.
-As the bus crept forward a policeman was interviewing the driver of a small, dusty truck perched precariously on a steep overhang.
-It was difficult to see what had happened through the throngs of people but as we slowly edged forward we spotted some kind of bundle overshadowed by a wheel of the truck and then we saw a woman, struggling and pulling desperately against the grasp of another policeman, shrieking upwards to the gods that had without warning taken her young child from her.
+As the bus crept forward a policeman was interviewing the driver of a small truck perched precariously on a steep overhang.
+It was difficult to see what had happened through the throngs of people but as we slowly edged forward we spotted some kind of bundle overshadowed by a wheel of the truck and then we saw a woman, struggling against the grasp of another policeman, shrieking.
+The truck had struck her child.
 We had not been meant to witness this.
-We turned away without saying anything to each other and slowly fell back to fitful sleep against each other.
+We turned away without saying anything and slowly fell back to fitful sleep against each other.

 “So you’re from New Plymouth and you’re from Masterton,” he said.
 “I spent some time in New Plymouth when I was in the Air Force during the war.
 I studied navigation there.
 Used to climb Mount Egmont every bloody Sunday afternoon.
 How long have you both been traveling?”